wp-plugins/logmytrip/readme.txt

 == Changelog ==

-1.7 readme.txt updated to clarify a) Installation b) EXIF read on LogMyTrip.co.uk version c) Q&A's d) screenshot-1.jpg 1.6 Initial non beta release in plugin form.
+= 1.6 Initial non beta release in plugin form. readme.txt updated to clarify installation and use =

 == Upgrade Notice ==

-1.7 Changes to readme.txt only.
 To upgrade, simply overwrite the existing logmytrip directory with the newer files